A Rank-Based Reward between a Principal and a Field of Agents: Application to Energy Savings: Application to Energy Savings

-\section{Numerical results}
+\subsection{Numerical Results}

-We implement~\Cref{algo::CMA}, using CMA-ES~\cite{Hansen_2006} as optimization solver through the C++ interface~\cite{Fabisch_2013}.
-We use $20$ discretization points / optimization variables.
-We always take $z^0 \equiv 1$ as initial guess.
-This initial guess has the main advantage to satisfy the utility constraint (otherwise the problem is infeasible).
-The $\sigma$ parameter of CMA is fixed to 0.05.
-The numerical results were obtained on a laptop i7-1065G7 CPU@1.30GHz.
+We use $N=20$ discretization points for the bonus description and $M = 0.1p$.
+This means that the maximal unitary bonus given to an agent cannot exceed $10\%$ of the electricity price.
+We take $z_0 \equiv 1$ as initial guess.
+The main advantage of this initial guess is that it satisfies the reservation utility constraint (if $\tau < M$).
+The step-size parameter of CMA is fixed to 0.05.
+The numerical results\footnote{The whole code is available on the GitHub repository: \url{https://github.com/jacquq/rk_games_electricity}.} -- parallelized on 10 threads -- were obtained on a laptop i7-1065G7 CPU@1.30GHz.